Zjx402/Kea2/README.md

 ### Intro

 Kea4Fastbot is a novel, automated UI testing tool for mobile apps which is able to fuse *scripted tests* and *fully automated GUI fuzzing*.
-It aims to combine the strengths of human knowledge (encoded and customized by the scripted tests) and random fuzzing (powered by automated GUI testing tools).
+It aims to combine the strengths of human knowledge (encoded and customized by the scripted tests) and random fuzzing (powered by automated UI testing tools).

+> Kea4Fastbot is a successor of [Kea](https://github.com/ecnusse/Kea) inspired by many valuable insights, advices and lessons from experienced industrial practitioners.
+Kea itself is a UI testing tool based on the idea of [property-based testing](https://en.wikipedia.org/wiki/Software_testing#Property_testing) for finding functional (logic) bugs in mobile apps, in addition to crashing bugs.
+Kea is built on top of [DroidBot](https://github.com/honeynet/droidbot) and supports Android and HarmonyOS.
+Note that Kea4Fastbot also supports but is not limited to property-based testing.

-Kea4Fastbot is released as a Python library and works with:
+Kea4Fastbot is released as an easy-to-use Python library and works with:

 - [unittest](https://docs.python.org/3/library/unittest.html) as the testing framework;